jbilcke-hf/OpenClap-Format/README.md

 *A file format for the age of AI content production*

-Attention: This format is experimental and not standardized yet, so please exercise caution and reach out if you implement it.
+Attention: This format is ***experimental** and not standardized yet, so please exercise caution and reach out if you implement it.

 ## What is OpenClap?

-**OpenClap** (`.clap`) is an open interchange format made to contain AI-generated assets so they can be shared between different apps and tools.
-It can be used to define either static or dynamic scenes, such as generative movies or games.
+**OpenClap** (`.clap`) is an open interchange format made to *contain AI-generated assets* so they can be shared between different apps and tools.
+It can be used to define either static or dynamic scenes, such as **generative movies or games**.

 Please note that this is just a data format designed for storage and sharing. **It can store instructions, inputs and outputs for AI models so it will contain text and binary data such as prompts, images, sound, music and videos but this is not a runtime, a video model or a game engine.**

-You can see it as the all-in-one, AI-first equivalent of the aptly named [prompt book](https://en.wikipedia.org/wiki/Prompt_book).
+You can see it as the all-in-one, *AI-first* equivalent of the aptly named [prompt book](https://en.wikipedia.org/wiki/Prompt_book).

 To quote Wikipedia: